Gabrieltgaldino/NRG_QT/docs/source/software_description/NRGRank.rst

 Ligand Sets
 -----------

-By default, three common data sets are provided: 'DrugBank FDA', containing all FDA-approved drugs available in DrugBank (https://go.drugbank.com/), 'PDB Small Ligands', containing all small molecules available in the Chemical Component Dictionary (https://www.wwpdb.org/data/ccd), and "Tetrapeptides", which includes all 16,000 tetrapeptides provided by Prasasty et al. (https://pmc.ncbi.nlm.nih.gov/articles/PMC6806445/).
+By default, three common data sets are provided: 'DrugBank FDA', containing all FDA-approved drugs available in `DrugBank <https://go.drugbank.com/>`_, 'PDB Small Ligands', containing all small molecules available in the `Chemical Component Dictionary <https://www.wwpdb.org/data/ccd>`_, and "Tetrapeptides", which includes all 16,000 tetrapeptides provided by `Prasasty et al. 2019 <https://pmc.ncbi.nlm.nih.gov/articles/PMC6806445/>`_.

 The list of all other ligands to be tested should be provided in a file in SMILES format ('.smi') and added in the section 'Ligand Set Manager'.
 This file contains one ligand per line in the format: